Seizures

 Overview

-A seizure is a sudden, uncontrolled electrical disturbance in the brain.
-It can cause changes in your behavior, movements or feelings, and in levels of consciousness.
-Having two or more seizures at least 24 hours apart that aren't brought on by an identifiable cause is generally considered to be epilepsy.
+A seizure is a sudden burst of electrical activity in the brain.
+It can cause changes in behavior, movements, feelings and levels of consciousness.
+Epilepsy is defined as having two or more seizures at least 24 hours apart that don't have a known cause.
+But epilepsy doesn't cause all seizures.

-There are many types of seizures, which range in symptoms and severity.
-Seizure types vary by where in the brain they begin and how far they spread.
+There are many types of seizures.
+They have a range of symptoms and vary in how much they affect your daily life.
+Seizure types also vary by where they begin in the brain and how far they spread.
 Most seizures last from 30 seconds to two minutes.
 A seizure that lasts longer than five minutes is a medical emergency.

 Symptoms